 As one of the most ancient ethnic groups in Southeast Asia, the Eastern Cham people have a very deep and interesting history.

 The Eastern Cham people are a Malayo-Polynesian ethnic group, one branch of the Cham minority group in Vietnam.
-The Eastern Cham people have an estimated population of approximately 80,000.

 As a small minority group now overrun with poverty and persecution, one must remember that the Eastern Cham people's kingdom once reigned in Southeast Asia.
 "The ancient Cham were known for their seafaring skills, agricultural inventiveness, and construction of temples and religious monuments.
 The culture of the Cham in more recent periods has had little of the flavor of its ancient progenitor, relative poverty having replaced the grandeur of its ancient past" (World Culture Encyclopedia).